bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/basler_camera_setting.rst

 ===============

 In the case of bad or different lighting situations (e.g at an exhibition) the camera settings need to be adjusted.
-Our robots use a Basler ace in the ROS environment most of the time, so this tutorial focuses on this specific configuration.
+Our robots are using a Basler ace in the ROS environment most of the time, so this tutorial focuses on this specific configuration.

 .. warning::